fedlinllc/fedlin-web-app-shield/README.md

 **A:** Yes, we have experience with federal compliance requirements and can assist with government deployments.

 ### Q: What security improvements can I expect?
-**A:** Most clients see improvements from F grade to A+ on Mozilla Observatory, with A+ SSL Labs ratings.
+**A:** Most clients see improvements from F grade to **A+ (95/100)** on Mozilla Observatory, with A+ SSL Labs ratings.
+You'll be protected against XSS attacks, SSL stripping, clickjacking, DDoS, and 10+ additional attack vectors.

+### Q: What attacks does this protect against?
+**A:** Our implementation provides defense-in-depth protection against:
+- Cross-Site Scripting (XSS) - #1 OWASP Top 10 vulnerability
+- SSL Stripping & Man-in-the-Middle attacks
+- Clickjacking attacks
+- MIME-Type Confusion attacks
+- Supply Chain & Third-Party compromises
+- DDoS & Volumetric attacks
+- Browser API abuse
+- Information leakage
+- Plugin-based attacks (Flash, Java)
+- Automated bot attacks

+See our [Security Features](#-security-features) section for detailed protection breakdown.

 ---